 Michigan is one of only a handful of states that restrict home funerals by requiring the involvement of a licensed funeral director in many aspects of final arrangements.
 Here is an overview of the rules that govern home funerals in Michigan.

 By law, a licensed funeral director must oversee the final disposition of a body in Michigan.
-State law says that the “handling, disposition, or disinterment of a body shall be under the supervision of a person licensed to practice mortuary science in the state.”
-(Michigan Compiled Laws § 700.3206 (2018).)
+State law says that the "handling, disposition, or disinterment of a body must be under the supervision of a person licensed to practice mortuary science in this state."
+(Mich.
+Comp.
+Laws § 700.3206 (2024).)

-Although a funeral director must carry out disposition arrangements, the right to make final decisions about a person’s body and funeral services usually goes to a relative of the deceased person.
-Under Michigan law, this responsibility goes first to the deceased person’s surviving spouse, and after that to family members in an established order.
+Although a funeral director must carry out disposition arrangements, the right to make final decisions about a person's body and funeral services usually goes to a relative of the deceased person.
+This right and responsibility goes to the following people, in order: